utdata/rwdir/docs/05-sums-import.md

 The Defense Logistics Agency transfers surplus military equipment to local law enforcement through its [Law Enforcement Support Office](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/).
 You can find more information [about the program here](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/ProgramFAQs/).

-The agency updates the data quarterly and the data I've collected contains transfers through **June 30, 2021**.
-The original file is linked from the headline "ALASKA - WYOMING AND US TERRITORIES".
+The agency updates the data quarterly and the data I've collected contains transfers through **December 31, 2021** as of this writing.
+The original file is linked from the headline "ALASKA - WYOMING AND US TERRITORIES". **Note: Screenshots and Screencast walkthroughs might use older data.**

 The data there comes in an Excel spreadsheet that has a new sheet for each state.
 I used R to pull the data from each sheet and combine it into a single data set and I'll cover the process I used in class, but you won't have to do that part.